-We follow EITF Issue 00-10, "Accounting for Shipping and Handling Fees and Costs" (Issue 00-10).
-Issue 00-10 requires that all amounts billed to customers related to shipping and handling should be classified as revenues.
+All amounts billed to customers related to shipping and handling are classified as revenues.
 Our product costs include amounts for shipping and handling, therefore, we charge our customers shipping and handling fees at the time the products are shipped or when services are performed.
 The cost of shipping products to the customer is recognized at the time the products are shipped to the customer and our policy is to classify them as Distribution expenses.
-The cost of shipping products to the customer classified as Distribution expenses was \$52,609,000, \$48,945,000 and \$45,331,000 for the fiscal years ended 2008, 2007 and 2006, respectively.
+The cost of shipping products to the customer classified as Distribution expenses was \$49,705,000, \$52,609,000 and \$48,945,000 for the fiscal years ended 2009, 2008 and 2007, respectively.